 David Clingingsmith’s research is centered on the economics of developing countries.
 Much of his work uses economic history to illuminate the problems of economic development.
-Recently, David has been exploring how language change can result from the process of industrialization.
+Recently, Clingingsmith has been exploring how language change can result from the process of industrialization.
 His work on India shows that languages and dialects disappeared as workers switch to the prevailing language of the workplace.
 Another study examines how the global, local, and natural forces combined to cause industrial decline in early colonial India.
-David also uses randomized interventions to study diverse contemporary topics, such as how to improve incentives in health care delivery and how going on the Hajj impacts pilgrims.
+Clingingsmith also uses randomized interventions to study diverse contemporary topics, such as how to improve incentives in health care delivery and how going on the Hajj impacts pilgrims.

 Ph.D., Harvard University, 2007

 - - Advanced Topics and Writing in Economics